 Throughout your recovery process it is important for you to remember that you are not ever alone.
 If you find your insurance company too overwhelming to deal with at any time throughout your recovery process, ask a trusted friend, family member, or member of your treatment team to take over communication with your insurance company.
 The most important thing for you to do while in treatment for your alcoholism is to focus solely on your recovery.

 Take a moment to congratulate yourself for committing to recovery.
 This is the first and most difficult step of recovering from your addiction.
 Now that you have accomplished this step, you can do anything.
 Help is always available at a free 24/7 hotline.
-Just pick up the phone and call us to discuss your options for using your HMO insurance for alcohol rehab.
+Just pick up the phone and call us to discuss your options for using your HMO alcohol rehab insurance.

 American Addiction Centers can improve treatment outcomes for those in recovery for alcohol use disorder.
 Find out if you or your loved one’s insurance covers treatment at an American Addiction Centers facility by filling out the confidential form below: